There’s a growing body of research showing that regular gratitude practices can have amazing benefits for your physical and mental health.

 - Meditate just before going to sleep, to put your day lovingly behind you and put life in perspective.

-Or just use it to take a 10 minute break any time that will leave you feeling light, happy and loving – listen to it while you’re watching the kids at swim school or after school sports…on your own on the bus (you’ll make everyone around you feel better!)…in the carpark before heading in to work…and head over to the YogaNurture Facebook page to let me know how and where you used it!
+Or just use it to take a 10 minute break any time that will leave you feeling light, happy and loving – listen to it while you’re watching the kids at swim school or after school sports…on your own on the bus (you’ll make everyone around you feel better!)…in the carpark before heading in to work… let me know how and where you used it!

 Here are a few more easy and joyful ways to practice gratitude …